 The Montessori Difference

-Maria Montessori believed “Education is a natural process carried out by the human individual, and is acquired not by listening to words, but by experiences in the environment.”
+Maria Montessori believed “Education is a natural process carried out by the human individual and is acquired not by listening to words, but by experiences in the environment.”

 Our basic goals for all children include:

-- Fostering a positive attitude toward school
+- Engendering a positive attitude toward learning and school

-- Developing habits of initiative and development
+- Developing habits of initiative, perseverance, grit, self-control, and cooperation

-- Fostering social interactions and development
+- Nurturing social interactions and mutual respect

-- Developing social, physical, and learning skills
+- Supporting social, physical, and learning skills